MrGraversen/Fiber/README.md

 final AbstractEventBus eventBus = new DefaultEventBus();

-// Declare an implementation of Network Client Manager final DefaultNetworkClientManager networkClientManager = new DefaultNetworkClientManager();
+// Declare an implementation of Network Client Manager final AbstractNetworkClientManager networkClientManager = new DefaultNetworkClientManager();

 // Bundle it all together to form a Simple TCP Server final AbstractNetworkingServer tcpServer = new SimpleTcpServer(tcpServerConfig, networkClientManager, eventBus);